Plymouth Cordage Company: Cordage Commerce Center

 In modern times, the 45 acre Cordage factory property in North Plymouth has been turned into a large retail and office center.
-The building, now known as Cordage Commerce Center, houses the Plymouth MBTA station, a terminus for the Old Colony Line.
+The building, now known as Cordage Commerce Center.
 The factory also contains several restaurants, offices, and stores.
 University of Massachusetts Boston currently offers some classes in a wing of the building.
 The largest retailer is Mill Stores, which has now been closed.
 There was previously a Wal-Mart located on the property, but it closed in 2005 and relocated to Colony Place, also in Plymouth.

 In 2012, much of the former plant was demolished due to deterioration related to the quick construction of the facility in 1899.
 Plans for the site include the eventual building of condominiums.